codesleeps/pixelcraft-bloom/ops/PRODUCTION_READINESS_COMPLETE.md

 ## Executive Summary

 All critical production readiness tasks have been completed.
-The PixelCraft backend is now ready for production deployment with:
+The AgentsFlowAI backend is now ready for production deployment with:

 - ✅ Model health check endpoints
 - ✅ Environment variable validation with pydantic